anjaleetyagi2-81/e-commerce/src/component/README.md

-# new prject
+# new project
-this is a e-commerce website
+this is a e-commerce website.